ErtyumPX/MineSweeper/README.md

 Algorithm:

-The game starts when the user clicks any node (which is a tkinter.Button object) of the board.
+The game starts when the user clicks any node of the board.

 Then algorithm creates the mine field according to the first node user clicked in such a way that there will not be any mine near the first node.